airbrite/styleguide/pull-requests/README.md

 * If there are visual changes or new features, attach a screenshot
   * Before and after shots are nice

-* When possible, create a new branch for each component and a separate PR.
+* When possible, create a new branch for each component and a separate PR
-  * Merge component's branch into the feature branch.
+  * Merge component's branch into the feature branch